AventusDAO/avn-bridge/README.md

 #### Lift funds
 `npx hardhat --network <network> lift --recipient <recipient T2 public key> --bridge <bridge address> --amount <amount> token <token address>`

-## Migrating Claimed Lowers (T2 v8.3.3 upgrade)
+## Migrating Claimed Lowers (T2 v8.4.0 upgrade)

 Introducing `revertLower` on T1 requires all existing claimed lowers to be migrated from their **hash format** to a new **ID-based format**.
 The migration process is as follows:

+0. The config for each chain environment (eg.: `dev`, `mainnet`, `testnet`, etc) sits at the top of the `scripts/revert-lower-upgrade/common.js` file.
+Ensure the relevant environment variables are populated as required.

-0. Ensure the contract contains the `migrate` function (this function is removed after the migration is complete - see steps 13 & 14):
+1. Ensure the contract contains the `migrate` function (this function is removed after the migration is complete - see steps 14 & 15):

 ```
   function migrate(uint256[] calldata buckets, uint256[] calldata words) external onlyOwner {